Also see our Taj Mahal Express & Holi, Festival of Colors tour.

 Day 10: Kathmandu.
 Today's sightseeing begins with an excursion to Bhadgaon, a Newar city founded in the 9th century.
 Visit the ancient copper gateway, Durbar Square the royal Residential quarter of Bhupatindra Malla, famous five storey temple of Nyatapola in pagoda style and other temples.
 Later visit Bodhnath, a 2500-year-old Buddhist stupa, or holy place, for Buddhist pilgrims from Tibet.
 Also visit Pashupatinath temple area.
 Breakfast provided.

 Day 12: Kathmandu, Mt.
 Everest optional flight & Delhi.
 Enjoy the morning at leisure in Kathmandu to shop and explore independently.
+Or take advantage of an optional flyover of Mt.
+Everest.

 Transfer to the airport this afternoon for your flight to Delhi.
 Upon arrival at the Delhi International Airport, you will be met and escorted to the Eaton Smart Hotel's T-Lounge located in Terminal 3 where you will enjoy an included buffet dinner and cocktails.
 Later this evening, bid farewell to India & Nepal as you board your flight to the USA.
 Breakfast & dinner provided.